-- administer inhalational sedation
+administer inhalational sedation

-- carry out more extensive treatments on primary teeth (as well as extractions under local anaesthetic)
+> - carry out more extensive treatments on primary teeth (as well as extractions under local anaesthetic)

-Therapists can also gain additional skills to allow them to provide tooth whitening (under prescription of a dentist), remove sutures and administer inhalation sedation.
+> Therapists can also gain additional skills to allow them to provide tooth whitening (under prescription of a dentist), remove sutures and administer inhalation sedation.

-Dental therapists may treat patients who have high treatment needs.
+> Dental therapists may treat patients who have high treatment needs.

-Health education is an important part of the role and the dental therapist can carry out a range of procedures once trained and competent, including:
+> Health education is an important part of the role and the dental therapist can carry out a range of procedures once trained and able, including:

-- intra and extra oral assessment
+> - intra and extra oral assessment